Conflux-Chain/js-conflux-sdk/api.md

 * **Returns**

-`Promise.<object>` Return the states of the given account: balance `JSBI`: the balance of the account. nonce `JSBI`: the nonce of the account's next transaction. codeHash `string`: the code hash of the account. stakingBalance `JSBI`: the staking balance of the account. collateralForStorage `JSBI`: the collateral storage of the account. accumulatedInterestReturn `JSBI`: accumulated unterest return of the account. admin `string`: admin of the account.
+`Promise.<object>` Return the states of the given account: balance `BigInt`: the balance of the account. nonce `BigInt`: the nonce of the account's next transaction. codeHash `string`: the code hash of the account. stakingBalance `BigInt`: the staking balance of the account. collateralForStorage `BigInt`: the collateral storage of the account. accumulatedInterestReturn `BigInt`: accumulated unterest return of the account. admin `string`: admin of the account.

 * **Examples**